Renew Your NMASC Membership!

-NMASC dues are $85/year and district dues are $15/year ($100 combined dues).
+NMASC dues are $105/year and district dues are $15/year ($120 combined dues).
 Annual membership runs from August 1st through July 31st—one full school year.
-If your school plans to participate in the NMASC/District Fall Conferences, you must join or renew your membership no later than October 15.

 Your school not yet a member of NMASC?
 Scroll down to read about the benefits of membership!